USRSE/usrse.github.io/pages/wg/outreach.md

 Towards this goal, the Outreach working group is putting together a call for volunteers for a [SciPy 2022](https://www.scipy2022.scipy.org/) Birds of a Feather RSE panel.
-If you are interested inparticipating as a panel member, please fill out [this form](https://forms.gle/PUcfcD7LnKVXnZfJ8).
+If you are interested in participating as a panel member, please fill out [this form](https://forms.gle/PUcfcD7LnKVXnZfJ8).

 ### Customizable RSE Introduction Template